TortugaResearch/DotNet-ORM-Cookbook/ORM Cookbook/Documentation/Page/SingleModelRepositories.md

-﻿# Single Model Repositories
+﻿# Use Case: Single Model Repositories

-This section demonstrates CRUD operations on a single model mapped to a class.
+This use case demonstrates CRUD operations on a single model mapped to a class.

 ## Prototype Repository